dannycab/stupidmoviepicker/README.md

-# 🎬 YouTube Movie Picker
+# 🎬 stupidMoviePicker

 _This project is not maintained.
 There is no roadmap.
 There is no support.
 There is only vibe coding._

 ## What is this?

 Paste YouTube movie links.
 Filter by genre.
 Click random.
 Sometimes it works.
 Sometimes it doesn't.
 If it breaks, open an issue and I'll vibe code a fix.
 No promises.
 No explanations.
 No PRs.
+Now rebranded as stupidMoviePicker.

 ## Screenshots

 ### Main Interface

 ![Homepage](images/screenshots/home-page.png)
 *Main movie grid with genre filtering and random picker*

 ### Movie Search & Adding

 ![Movie Search](images/screenshots/main-page-search.png)
 *Search functionality for finding movies*

 ![Add Movie](images/screenshots/main-page-add-movie.png)
 *Simple URL-based movie addition interface*

 ### Movie Details

 ![Movie Detail](images/screenshots/movie-detail-page.png)
 *Rich movie information with OMDb metadata and verification status*

 ### Genre Management

 ![Genres Overview](images/screenshots/genres-page.png)
 *Browse movies by genre categories*

 ![Genre Detail](images/screenshots/genre-detail-page.png)
 *Detailed view of movies within a specific genre*

 ### Admin Dashboard

 ![Admin Dashboard](images/screenshots/admin-page.png)
 *Statistics and management interface for administrators*

 > 📸 **Note**: Screenshots show the app in action.
 Some features may look different due to ongoing vibe coding updates.

 ## How do I use it?